"History Lives Here" Walking Tour

 The historical text was first drafted by Barbara Nilson and then edited by Sara Garner, Steve Anderson, and Stan Greene.

+Download a free walking tour brochure by clicking here.
 For more information about Renton's vibrant and unique historical past, please visit the Renton History Museum located at 235 Mill Avenue South.

 RAINIER CORRIDOR: markers 1, 3-6, 8 & 21